 4. Apple Cider Vinegar – My grandmother used to cure just about any ailment she had with 1-2 spoons of Raw Apple Cider Vinegar in a cup of warm water – twice a day.
 (38 more incredible uses for ACV – HERE)

-Food intolerance, allergies or “sensitivities” is another common cause for recurring sinus infections.
+Food intolerance, allergies or “sensitivities” are common causes for recurring sinus infections.

 Other common causes are soy, gluten, and sugar.
-If you suspect that you are sensitive to some foods, this is the best time to try an elimination diet.
-Remove the suspicious ones from your diet and note any change in symptoms.
+If you suspect that you are sensitive to some foods, now is the best time to try an elimination diet.
+Remove the suspicious ones from your diet and note any change in your symptoms.

-I hope that it’s obvious that you shouldn’t use ALL of these remedies TOGETHER.
-Just choosing a few of them, the ones that are most available to you – Will work fine.
+Obviously, you shouldn’t use ALL of these remedies TOGETHER.
+Just choose a few of them, the most available to you, and you’re set.

 - Neti Pot + Pressure Points + Oregano Oil + ACV (My personal choice)